uwsbel/lab-wiki/meta/linking-to-another-page.md

-# Linking to Other Pages
+# Linking to Another Page

 Linking to another page in [GitHub Pages](https://help.github.com/en/github/working-with-github-pages) can be rather tricky.
 GitHub supports a number of conventions which novice and experienced users alike might find unintuitive.
 Please review the information below for the preferred conventions to use in this wiki.